Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Estimating Semi-supervised Multimodal Interactions

-implying that synergy exists when there is high redundancy and low (or even negative) three-way MI $I_p(X_1;X_2;Y)$~\cite{baron1986moderator,ghassami2017interaction}.
-By comparing the difference in $X_1,X_2$ dependence with and without the task (i.e., $I_p(X_1;X_2)$ vs $I_p(X_1;X_2|Y)$), $2$ cases naturally emerge (see top half of Figure~\ref{fig:splits}): \begin{enumerate}[noitemsep,topsep=0pt,nosep,leftmargin=*,parsep=0pt,partopsep=0pt] \item $\mathbf{S>R}$: When both modalities do not share a lot of information as measured by low $I(X_1;X_2)$, but conditioning on $Y$ \textit{increases} their dependence: $I(X_1;X_2|Y) > I(X_1;X_2)$, then there is synergy between modalities when combining them for task $Y$.
+implying that synergy exists when there is high redundancy and low (or even negative) three-way MI $I_p(X_1;X_2;Y)$.
+By comparing the difference in $X_1,X_2$ dependence with and without the task (i.e., $I_p(X_1;X_2)$ vs $I_p(X_1;X_2|Y)$), $2$ cases naturally emerge (see left side of Figure~\ref{fig:splits}): \begin{enumerate}[noitemsep,topsep=0pt,nosep,leftmargin=*,parsep=0pt,partopsep=0pt] \item $\mathbf{S>R}$: When both modalities do not share a lot of information as measured by low $I(X_1;X_2)$, but conditioning on $Y$ \textit{increases} their dependence: $I(X_1;X_2|Y) > I(X_1;X_2)$, then there is synergy between modalities when combining them for task $Y$.
 This setting is reminiscent of common cause structures.
 Examples of these distributions in the real world are multimodal question answering, where the image and question are less dependent (some questions like `what is the color of the car' or `how many people are there' can be asked for many images), but the answer (e.g., `blue car') connects the two modalities, resulting in dependence given the label.
-As expected, $S = 4.92,R=0.79$ for the VQA 2.0 dataset~\cite{goyal2017making}. \item $\mathbf{R>S}$: Both modalities share a lot of information but conditioning on $Y$ \textit{reduces} their dependence: $I(X_1;X_2)>I(X_1;X_2|Y)$, which results in more redundant than synergistic information.
+As expected, $S = 4.92,R=0.79$ for the VQA 2.0 dataset~\citep{goyal2017making}. \item $\mathbf{R>S}$: Both modalities share a lot of information but conditioning on $Y$ \textit{reduces} their dependence: $I(X_1;X_2)>I(X_1;X_2|Y)$, which results in more redundant than synergistic information.
 This setting is reminiscent of common effect structures.
 A real-world example is in detecting sentiment from multimodal videos, where text and video are highly dependent since they are emitted by the same speaker, but the sentiment label explains away some of the dependencies between both modalities.
-Indeed, for multimodal sentiment analysis from text, video, and audio of monologue videos on \textsc{MOSEI}~\cite{liang2018computational,zadeh2018multimodal}, $R=0.26$ and $S=0.04$. \end{enumerate} However, $I_p(X_1;X_2|Y)$ cannot be computed without access to the full distribution $p$.
-In Theorem~\ref{thm:lower_connections}, we obtain a lower bound on $I_p(X_1;X_2|Y)$, resulting in a lower bound $\lowa$ for synergy. \begin{theorem} (Lower-bound on synergy via redundancy) We can relate $S$ to $R$ as follows
+Indeed, for multimodal sentiment analysis from text, video, and audio of monologue videos on \textsc{MOSEI}~\citep{zadeh2018multimodal}, $R=0.26$ and $S=0.04$. \end{enumerate}

-\end{theorem} We include the full proof in Appendix~\ref{app:lower1}, but note that $\min_{r \in \Delta_{p_{1,2,12}}} I_r(X_1;X_2|Y)$ is equivalent to a max-entropy optimization problem solvable using convex programming.
-This implies that $\lowa$ can be computed efficiently using only unimodal data $\mathcal{D}_i$ and unlabeled multimodal data $\mathcal{D}_M$.